vislearn/dsacstar/README.md

 python train_e2e.py <scene_name> <network_input_file> <network_output_file> --mode <1 or 2>
 ```

-`<network_input_file>` points to a network which has already been initialized for this scene, e.g. by the second training stage. `<network_output_file>` specifies under which file name the script should store the resulting new network.
+`<network_input_file>` points to a network which has already been initialized for this scene. `<network_output_file>` specifies under which file name the script should store the resulting new network.

 Mode 2 (RGB-D) requires pre-computed camera coordinate files (see Data Structure section above).
 We provide these files for 7Scenes/12Scenes, see Supported Datasets section.